alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

     election_df[election_df['first_party']=='Lab']

 we would get a list of all of the wins for the Labour Party and the length of this list would represent the number of seats that they gained.
-Do this fo reach of the parties in the list we created earlier and we have the total number of seats won by each party.
+Do this for reach of the parties in the list we created earlier and we have the total number of seats won by each party.

 We could do this by appending the count to an empty list like this: